1. About morphine

 Are there other painkillers I can try?

 The type of painkiller that's best depends on what type of pain you have and the cause of your pain.
-If morphine doesn't get rid of your pain or becomes less effective, discuss this with your doctor.
+If morphine does not get rid of your pain or becomes less effective, discuss this with your doctor.

-Will it make me so sleepy I can't function?
+Will it make me so sleepy I cannot function?

 When you first take morphine, you'll probably feel sleepy for a few days.
 But the sleepiness will wear off after a few days as your body gets used to the medicine.